I certainly would not be who I am today without my tribe…

-Fast forward to today, I am so blessed to have a wide network consisting of amazing people of different cultures, ethnicities, and background spread all over the globe whom I can sincerely call any day of the week, 24 hours a day.
+Fast forward to today, I am so blessed to have a network consisting of amazing people of different cultures, ethnicities, and background spread all over the globe whom I can sincerely call any day of the week – 24 hours a day.

 They say that friends are the family you choose and they couldn’t be more right.
-Besides my family, my friends have pretty much been my anchor.
+Aside from family, my friends have pretty much been my anchor.

 Though I’ve always known that friends are people who are to be treasured, it wasn’t till I was in college, living away from family who had been my rock, that it really dawned on me just how much of an impact that friends have on one’s life.